 Another option on Jæren is the coastal hike from Viste Bay to Tungenes Lighthouse, now a museum and cultural scene, on the northernmost point on the Jæren area mainland.

 Other recommended hikes

-Close to Stavanger center, the Three Lakes hike starts from Mosvannet Camping and takes in the lakes Mosvannet, Store Stokkavann and Hålandsvannet.
-With low inclination and gravel paths, this 13-mile route offers great opportunities for bird- and wildlife-spotting along the way.
+Close to Stavanger centre, the three lakes hike starts from Mosvannet Camping and goes further to the lakes Mosvannet, Store Stokkavann and Hålandsvannet.
+With low inclination and gravel paths, this 13-mile route offers great opportunities for bird- and wildlife spotting along the way.

-A popular two-hour hike will take you to Månafossen Waterfall and Mån Farm.
+A popular two-hour hike will take you to Månafossen waterfall and Mån farm.
 Please note that this hike is steep in the beginning.
 Ropes and railings aid your ascent from the southeast bank of the river, where the hike starts.
-From the path you will have a fine view over Månafossen Waterfall, with its free fall of 300 feet.
+From the path you will have a fine view of Månafossen waterfall, with its free fall of 301 feet.

 Hiking in Sirdal

 The beautiful and varied walking terrain in Sirdal makes it a paradise for hikers of all ages.Stavanger Hiking Association (website in Norwegian only) has an extensive network of marked trails in the Sirdal area and neighbouring mountain regions.
 In total the local hiking network consists of more than 621 miles of trails, with more than 40 cabins to stay in.